DO I NEED A CERTIFIED VACUUM?

 COMPRESSOR REQUIREMENT (AIRFLOW)

 HafcoVac is family owned and we manufacture and test all our vacuums at our facility.
-Also we sell direct so that keeps are prices lower and we pass the savings on to our customers.
+We keep our prices lower by selling direct, and we pass the savings on to our customers.
 All of our parts and accessories can be ordered direct as well.

 All HafcoVac models come with an industry leading Lifetime Warranty.
 Because there is no motor that will burn out, you will only need to replace the consumable items (Filter, Filter Bags, Foam Silencer and Gaskets).